 Feeling on top of the world?
-Hike through these green spaces for peak views.
+Hike through these nature walks in Singapore for peak views.

 Ah, the fresh air and calm greenery of nature.
 We can never get enough of time spent outdoors, whether it’s at parks and gardens, secret hideaways in the city, hiking trails, cycling routes or nearby islands.
-But our fave open-air spaces are the ones that lead us to a bird’s eye nature view of Singapore.
+But our fave open-air spaces are the ones that lead us on a walk to enjoy a bird’s eye nature view of Singapore.
 So if you’re constantly on the lookout for panoramic vistas and stunning scenery, follow us on our journey through the country’s highest natural spots to appreciate their beauty.
 Psst: check out Safe Distance @ Parks before you head over for NParks’ updates on opening hours and crowd control.

 Part of the Southern Ridges, which spans 10km of green spaces from Mount Faber Park to Kent Ridge Park to Labrador Nature Reserve, Alexandra Arch and Forest Walk are the connectors between Telok Blangah Hill Park and HortPark.
 The 80m-long steel and granite design, inspired by an open fig leaf, peers over Alexandra Road.
 If you pop by in the evenings, you’ll be treated to multi-coloured LED lights giving the bridge a radiant glow.
 Nearby, the foliage trail is a 1.3km-long elevated pathway that’s ideal for bird-watchers.
 Both are relatively smooth and short walks that make for breezy strolls!

 Towering above mere mortals at 11 storeys high, the 181m-long trail offers visitors a picturesque treetop journey that leads straight to Fort Siloso.
 As you admire Sentosa’s emerald waters and sandy shores from above, you’ll pass by signboards divulging historical fun facts about nearby spots like Labrador Park and Keppel Bay.
-Best of all, you don’t even have to ascend to the top on your own two feet – the bubble lift will show you the sights on your way up (sadly, it was shut for renovation works when we visited).
-Psst: We also uncovered Fort Siloso‘s hidden underground tunnels and wartime features in our guide!
+Best of all, you don’t even have to ascend to the top on your own two feet.
+The bubble lift will show you the sights on your way up (sadly, it was shut for renovation works when we visited).
+Psst: We also uncovered Fort Siloso‘s hidden underground tunnels and wartime features!

-MacRitchie Reservoir Park has plenty of walking trails for varying fitness levels, but its TreeTop Walk is one of the coolest.
+MacRitchie Reservoir Park has plenty of nature walks for varying fitness levels, but its TreeTop Walk is one of the coolest in Singapore.
 Just imagine yourself a giant towering among trees, gazing out on the flora and fauna below!
 The free-standing suspension bridge, linking the two tallest points in the park, stands 25m above ground and is the region’s first of its kind.
 Its actual length is only about 250m, but a round trip all the way there and back will take about three to five hours, so plan accordingly.
-Also, take note that the place closes at 5pm each day and stays shut on Mondays.

 No doubt, Gardens by the Bay is a sleek, futuristic attraction.
 But if you’d like to see the sprawling greenery from a novel viewpoint, head to the Supertree Grove for striking sights.
 The OCBC Skyway, a 128m-long aerial path that connects two colossal Supertrees, offers panoramic vistas of the landscape and beyond.
 To continue admiring nature’s view, head to the new Supertree Observatory to gaze out on the city from the alfresco rooftop.